areaDetector/areaDetector/_sources/ADEuresys/ADEuresys.rst.txt

    * - CRCErrors
      - longin
      - ES_CRC_ERROR_COUNT
-     - The number CRC errors on the CoaXPress links to the camera.
+     - The number CRC errors on the CoVisionaXPress links to the camera.
    * - ResetErrorCounts
      - bo
      - ES_RESET_ERROR_COUNTS
-     - Resets RejectedFrames and CRCErrors to 0.
+     - Resets RejectedFrames and CRCErVisionrors to 0.
    * - ProcessTotalTime
      - ai
      - ES_PROCESS_TOTAL_TIME